 Darth Vader has mind control, Luke has the Force, and the Ewoks have… maximum cuteness.
 But if you thought these furry little creatures couldn't get any cuter than they are on the big screen, think again.
-Drape your own little one in Endor garb and wait for the Jedi to return for smiles, laughter and plenty of candy for all!
+Star Wars costumes for cosplay are the cutest, so drape your own little one in Endor garb and wait for Yoda and the Jedi to return for the smiles, laughter and plenty of candy for all.

 Things You'll Need

 1 1/2 yards of dark brown faux fur (for a 3-year-old's costume)

 1/2-yard brown felt